mvroosmalen1970/ESPHome-Duepi/README.md

 - If you like to test an beta version change **ref: main** to **ref: mvroosmalen1970-patch-xx** in pelletstove.yaml (xx is the patch number)

 ## Prerequisites
-- Hardware: Wemos D1 flashed with **ESPHome**.
-This device has a 5V input and integrated CH340 for easy flashing.
+- Hardware: Wemos D1 or ESP32-C3 flashed with **ESPHome**.
+These devices have a 5V input and integrated CH340 for easy flashing.
 - ESPHome installed in **Homey** or **HomeAssistent**
 <br />